HinaChoudhry/Pawfect-Pets/TESTING.md

 ## Bugs and solutions
-* Hero text from index.html not appearing properly
+- Hero text from index.html not appearing properly
-- Removed the fixed top to allow it to be visible on the webpage
+    * Removed the fixed top to allow it to be visible on the webpage

-* Mobile navbar and desktop navbars were not displaying correctly
+- Mobile navbar and desktop navbars were not displaying correctly
-- Added the relevant closing div tag to correct this
+    * Added the relevant closing div tag to correct this

-* Mobile navbar was pushing images down below it rather than overlaying over them when clicked
+- Mobile navbar was pushing images down below it rather than overlaying over them when clicked
-- Changed position to absolute and gave the navbar a z index in order to fix this
+    * Changed position to absolute and gave the navbar a z index in order to fix this

-* Links were not clickable
+- Links were not clickable
-- Removed the “data toggle” attribute from the links to enable clicking/dropdown functioning
+    * Removed the “data toggle” attribute from the links to enable clicking/dropdown functioning

-* Stripe Country selector was not allowing users to correctly select which country they are in, instead only using a 2 letter term eg GB/UK.
+- Stripe Country selector was not allowing users to correctly select which country they are in, instead only using a 2 letter term eg GB/UK.
-- Changed the checkout model and form for the country field to a dropdown selection list instead of a charfield
+    *

-* Form submission for reviews not working –
+- Form submission for reviews not working –
-- Resolved by correcting a misspelling in the reviews views.py
+    * Resolved by correcting a misspelling in the reviews views.py

-* Reviews were not rendering once submitted
+- Reviews were not rendering once submitted
-- Added “review=” and “review:review” to the product_detail function in the product views.py
+    * Added “review=” and “review:review” to the product_detail function in the product views.py

-* Changes made the to user reviews were not saving
+- Changes made the to user reviews were not saving
-- Resolved by swapping the order of “review_id” and “product_id” in the edit_review function in views.py, to match the order of the ids in the urls.py
+    * Resolved by swapping the order of “review_id” and “product_id” in the edit_review function in views.py, to match the order of the ids in the urls.py

-* Reviews were not deleting –
+- Reviews were not deleting –
-- Added “<int:review.id>” to the delete url path.
+    * Added “<int:review.id>” to the delete url path.

-* Edit and delete buttons were made for users to be able to delete and edit only their own reviews but the if statement written was hiding them for all users
+- Edit and delete buttons were made for users to be able to delete and edit only their own reviews but the if statement written was hiding them for all users
-- Resolved by adding “userprofile” to the end of review.user  = review.user
+    * Resolved by adding “userprofile” to the end of review.user  = review.user

-* When creating the blog template to post blogs, “blogpost” in the add_blog_post function in views.py was undefined
+- When creating the blog template to post blogs, “blogpost” in the add_blog_post function in views.py was undefined
-- Resolved by imported model into the views.py
+    * Resolved by imported model into the views.py

-* Blog posts were not rendering
+- Blog posts were not rendering
-- Removed “args=blogpost.id” in the add_blog_post function to resolve this.
+    * Removed “args=blogpost.id” in the add_blog_post function to resolve this.

-* Users not able to edit blog comments
+- Users not able to edit blog comments
-- Had to update url link to comment.id rather than blogcomment.id
+    * Had to update url link to comment.id rather than blogcomment.id

 ## Unresolved bugs